Premium-Lithium/vercel-website/README.md

 This may take a while as it needs to download the docker image.
 ### Manually interacting with the local DB
-The local db can be access by visiting `http://localhost:54323/`
+The local db can be accessed by visiting `http://localhost:54323/`

 ## Updating the DB schema